pysat/pysat/docs/new_instrument.rst

 can typically generate the same results, even for filenames without a consistently applied delimiter.
 As such either parser will function for most situations however both remain within pysat to support currently unknown edge cases that users may encounter.
-More practically, Parsing with a delimiter offers more support for the '*' wildcard than the fixed width parser.
+More practically, parsing with a delimiter offers more support for the `*` wildcard than the fixed width parser.
-It is generally advised to limit use of the '*' wildcard to prevent potential false positives if a directory has more than one instrument within.
+It is generally advised to limit use of the `*` wildcard to prevent potential false positives if a directory has more than one instrument within.

 If the constructor is not appropriate, then lower level methods within